uboslinux/ubos-docs/sphinx/releases/beta12/release-notes/index.rst

   `customization points section </docs/developers/manifest/customizationpoints.html>`_ in the developer documentation.

-* Accessories can now specify that they depend on another accessory being present at the same AppConfiguration.
+* Accessories can now specify that they depend on another :term:`Accessory` being present at the same :term:`AppConfiguration`.
 Example: some Wordpress plugins can only function if some other plugin is installed and active at the same time.
 UBOS can now manage these dependencies automatically as well.
 See the
   `accessory info section </docs/developers/manifest/accessoryinfo.html>`_ in the developer documentation.

-* More information about the AppConfiguration and the Site is now available to deploy and undeploy scripts.
+* More information about the :term:`AppConfiguration` and the Site is now available to deploy and undeploy scripts.
 See the updated
   `list of variables </docs/developers/manifest/variables.html>`_.

 * The new ``ubos-rsync-server`` package makes it easy for developers to support secure file upload and download via ``rsync`` over ``ssh``.
-It supports AppConfiguration-specific SSH keys, which means that if a UBOS device runs two copies of the same app (e.g. at different virtual hostnames), these two copies of the app do not (need to) share the same SSH credentials, and one cannot be used to access data from the other.
+It supports :term:`AppConfiguration`-specific SSH keys, which means that if a UBOS device runs two copies of the same app (e.g. at different virtual hostnames), these two copies of the app do not (need to) share the same SSH credentials, and one cannot be used to access data from the other.